 Future Cash Flows: Future cash flows are the expected cash flow to be received by the investor on the proposed investment.

-Discount Rate: It is the highest rate of return which the investor can earn by investing the same money in some other investment alternative.
+Discount Rate: It is the highest rate of return that the investor can earn by investing the same money in some other investment alternative.
 In other words, a discount rate is the opportunity cost of capital which means the cost of compromising the other opportunity.

 Net Present Value (NPV) Example

 |Present Value of Future Cash Flows

 |Project Not Worth

 Method and Analysis

 Calculation of Net present value (NPV) and NPV tables

-We cannot deny that NPV is one of the very good techniques for analyzing projects but the final decision about the project cannot be made just based on this.
+We cannot deny that NPV is the best techniques for analyzing projects, but the final decision about the project cannot be made just based on this.
 It is always advisable to look at all the sides of the dice.
-There are many other metrics which are consulted such as return on investment, profit margin, cash flows, return on assets, tax implications, different kinds of risks etc.Last updated on : March 20th, 2018
+There are many other metrics that are consulted, such as return on investment, profit margin, cash flows, return on assets, tax implications, different kinds of risks, etc.